rschristopher/rschristopher.github.io/src/index.md

  with shallow
  [criticism](criticisms/)
  and hype.
-We want to know whether
- there is truth to Bitcoin.
+We want to know whether or not there is truth to Bitcoin.
 And we will go as deep as
  necessary to discover this